 Local individuals or groups who have developed a creative outlet or project to inspire hope and unity during the last year.
 Open to anyone who used a form of art or creativity to support others and the community around them.

 Partnership and collaboration

 How have you worked in partnership or collaborated to make a difference and fulfil a need in your community?
 How did working in partnership mean your task was successful/more effective.
 Partnerships can be voluntary or community sector organisation working with the public sector, private company or another community group.

 Spirit of Manchester Awards 2020 Winners and Nominees

 Take a look at the winners from last year’s awards here

-How it works - here's how the process works, how nominations are handled and how all of this happens.
+Click here for how the process works, how nominations are handled and how all of this happens

 Support our Spirit of Manchester Awards, help us celebrate and reward the voluntary and community sector for all their hard work.
-Find out how to become a support here
+Find out how to become a supporter here